SexChrLab/SCC-alignment/02_SCC_check/README.md

 ## Samples with RNA sequencing

-If you only have RNA sequencing data,
+`NEEDS TO BE COMPLETED: add scripts that predict sex counting the alignments these genes using the Y PARs masked reference genome`
+If you only have RNA sequencing data, we have used high expression of the XIST gene to indicate presence of at least 2 X chromosomes in the sample and high expression of Y chromosome genes whose expression is not limited to the testis to indicate the presence of a Y chromosome in the sample.
+The genes we use include: DDX3Y, KDM5D, USP9Y, UTY, ZFY.

 # Citations